bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 You may be logged in with the wrong account.
 Each listing can only be owned by one user, so it is likely assigned to another email address.
 If you’re unable to track down the correct owner account for your solution, please reach out to <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a>.

-**Why doesn't my listing in the App Marketplace reflect changes I've made?**
+**Why can't I see the updates I've made to my App Marketplace listing?**

 The updates will be effective immediately in your control panel app card, but the updates can take up to 24 hours to appear on the public BigCommerce Marketplace.
 Feel free to use this as a grace period to make additional edits as needed.